What is lazy loading? Meaning, examples and SEO impact

 Frequently Asked Questions

-Does Lazy Loading affect SEO?
+Does lazy loading affect SEO?

 Should you lazy load all images?

-What are the problems with lazy loading?
+What are the downsides of lazy loading?

 About the author